 - Security.
 Checking accounts are eligible for FDIC deposit insurance, whereas debit cards are not.

 - Deposits.
 Checking accounts allow you to deposit money and manage funds.
 You won’t be able to store money with a debit card.

-Standalone checking accounts can help you store and manage your money while allowing you to make transfers and online purchases.
+A checking account can help you store and manage your money while allowing you to make transfers and online purchases.
 Debit cards can be used to withdraw cash and make point-of-sale transactions.

-Compare your options to find checking accounts or debit cards that fit your needs.
+Compare your options to find checking accounts or the best debit cards on the market.